openhealthcare/opal-pathway/README.md

 ### ModalPathway

-A pathway typwe for use inside OPAL modals.
+A pathway type for use inside OPAL modals.

 # Reference